-We have applied to have our units listed on the NYSE under the symbol "DGNR.U."
-Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on the NYSE under the symbols "DGNR" and "DGNR WS." respectively.
+We have been approved to list our units on the NYSE under the symbol "DGNR.U."
+Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on the NYSE under the symbols "DGNR" and "DGNR WS," respectively.